ratatui/ratatui-website/src/content/docs/tutorials/counter-app/error-handling.md

 <https://github.com/ratatui-org/ratatui-website/tree/main/code/counter-app-error-handling>.

-In the previous section, you created a [basic counter app](../basic-app/) that responds to the user pressing a the **Left** and **Right** arrow keys to control the value of a counter.
+In the previous section, you created a [basic counter app](../basic-app/) that responds to the user pressing the **Left** and **Right** arrow keys to control the value of a counter.
 This tutorial will start with that code and add error and panic handling.

 A quick reminder of where we left off in the basic app: